argonne-lcf/dlio_benchmark/docs/source/index.rst

 ..
 DLIO documentation master file

-Deep Learning I/O (DLIO) Benchmark
+Deep Learning I/O Benchmark
 ===============================================================

-DLIO is an I/O benchmark for Deep Learning.
-DLIO is aimed at emulating the I/O behavior of various deep learning applications.
+Deep Learning I/O (DLIO) Benchmark is a benchmark suite aimed at emulating the I/O behavior of various deep learning applications.
 The benchmark is delivered as an executable that can be configured for various I/O patterns.
 It uses a modular design to incorporate more data loaders, data formats, datasets, and configuration parameters.
 It emulates modern deep learning applications using Benchmark Runner, Data Generator, Format Handler, and I/O Profiler modules.

 The main features of DLIO include:
 * Easy-to-use and rich configurations through YAML config files to emulate deep learning application's I/O behavior.